Photography is all about capturing stories in still frames. It is an art of converting moments into memories.

 - Use keywords.
 Having a keyword in your domain name can help you gain online visibility.
 When you’re working in a photography business, you would really want to have the word “photography” itself or something related to it in your domain name.

 - Don’t wait too long.
 If you have already chosen your domain name, you should act fast.
 Because once gone, a domain name is hard to retrieve.
 Through Zyro, you can easily check whether the domain you seek is available or not.

 Pick a website builder

-Once you have chosen a domain name, it’s time to start your photography business website.
+Once you have purchased a domain name, it’s time to start your photography business website.
 But how do you get started?
-You neither know code, nor web development and hiring a professional agency can be expensive.
+You neither know code, nor web development, and hiring a professional agency can be expensive.
 Can you build a website without any technical expertise?
 With website builders, it’s possible.